shchauh/dapr-workshop/README.md

 ## Workshop Overview & Goals

 ## Target Audience
-This workshop is for a software developer and architects who wants to get started with building microservices applications.
+This workshop is for software developers and architects who wants to get started with building microservices applications with dapr.

 ## Workshop Structure